Agung1606/G297K/README.md

   - Users can edit their name, username, profile picture.
   - Users can follow or unfollow other users directly from their profile page.

+* Search Engine
+  - Users can search for other users by entering their username or relevant keywords.

 ![icon](https://github.com/Agung1606/G297K/assets/107747646/6bf41bca-be61-4acd-88f7-caee5c3fff60)